-- A. Criteria for the design of wastewater collection systems. - B. This Chapter addresses the design of the wastewater collection systems within the public Right-Of-Way or a dedicated public easement.
+- 8.1.01.A Criteria for the design of wastewater collection systems. - 8.1.01.B This Chapter addresses the design of the wastewater collection systems within the public Right-Of-Way or a dedicated public easement.
 Sanitary sewers located on private property that are not in such a dedicated easement, are under the jurisdiction of the Plumbing Code, and will be reviewed by the Code Enforcement Branch.

-- A. Refer to the list of references in Chapter 1, General Requirements. - B. City of Houston Engineering Design Guidelines Manual for Submersible Lift Stations. - C. City of Houston Design Guideline Drawings for Submersible Lift Stations. - D. Uniform Plumbing Code, latest edition adopted by the City.
+- 8.1.02.A Refer to the list of references in Chapter 1, General Requirements. - 8.1.02.B City of Houston Engineering Design Guidelines Manual for Submersible Lift Stations. - 8.1.02.C City of Houston Design Guideline Drawings for Submersible Lift Stations. - 8.1.02.D Uniform Plumbing Code, latest edition and local amendments that the City has adopted1. - 8.1.02.E City of Houston IDM Chapter 13, Geospatial Data Deliverables. - 8.1.02.F Refer to City of Houston Building Code Enforcement List of Adopted Codes1